MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/2_data_collection.md

 help break down tasks so everyone can contribute meaningfully.
 - I’ll keep sharing any blockers or ideas early, and help review each part of the work to maintain clean, well-organized outputs.

+---

+## **Zizi**

+### **Individual Retrospective – Milestone 2: Data Collection**

+Aziz Azizi
+Date: June 30, 2025

+🔹 What Went Well (For Me Personally)

+- Skill Growth: I improved my understanding of web scraping and worked hands-on with tools like BeautifulSoup or Selenium which was new for me.

+- Ownership: I took ownership of Replica and was able to gather clean, well-structured data for the team to use **but my teammate did my part without discussing it with me.**

+- What Could Have Gone Better
+  - Time Management: I underestimated how long some of the manual steps (e.g., login-based scraping or data cleaning) would take, which delayed my deliverables slightly.

+  - Task Clarity: A task I had already taken ownership of was later completed by someone else without team discussion.
+This led to some redundancy and frustration, and it highlighted the need for better respect for assigned responsibilities and clearer communication within the team.